 The FDA has banned the sale of e-cigarettes to minors, so Juul pods and other vaping devices can’t legally be sold to them.
 But teens still find ways to get them, so parents need to address this trend.

-To talk to your teen about Juuling, vaping, or any other substance use, Rassekh offers these tips:
+To talk to your teen about Juuling, vaping, or any other substance use, Rassekh offers four helpful tips for having productive conversations.

 Once you understand why your teen might be drawn to Juuling or vaping, then you can begin to address your teen’s vulnerabilities and build the resilience to counterbalance it.